raktim-mondol/hist2RNA/DOCUMENTATION.md

 ### Data Augmentation

 To improve the performance of the model, you can apply data augmentation techniques.
 To do this, modify the `load_data.py` script to include data augmentation options when loading the training data.
-You can use the `ImageDataGenerator` class from Keras to easily apply various data augmentation techniques, such as rotation, zooming, and flipping.
 For example:

 ```python